winter mountaineering course

 Basic physical fitness is necessary.
 To be able to trek the mountain trails in the summer at times shorter than those described in the guidebooks is a good start.
 With this in mind, you have to answer the question of what you want to do in these mountains.
 If it is winter ascending the easiest way to the top of the peaks as I said classic mountaineering style, then you should complete at least the basic winter mountaineering course.
 If you want to hike in alpine terrain, it is best if you complete an alpine course.

-After about three years of climbing and training, everything becomes less risky – you will have basic climbing skills that allow us to consciously manage risk while operating in the mountains.
+After about three years of climbing and training, everything becomes less risky – you will have basic climbing skills that allow you to consciously manage risk while operating in the mountains.

 PT: What about winter climbing?